siyamthandagwamanda/Library-Management-System-PostgreSQL/README.md

 ```

 ## Notes / Fixes Applied

-While building the working notes into this README, a few small corrections were made to match each query's stated intent
-:

 📚 ReferencesGoogle Search Engine & Developer Documentation: Utilised for syntax validation, troubleshooting PostgreSQL constraint errors, and researching
 SQL standard implementation practices.